TWA Flight 800 conspiracy theories: IAMAW

-William Donaldson
+The Donaldson Report

-William S. Donaldson, a retired Naval officer, formed the Associated Retired Aviation Professionals (ARAP) to investigate the TWA 800 crash.
-He authored the "Interim Report on the Crash of TWA Flight 800 and the Actions of the NTSB and the FBI" (the "Donaldson Report"), which was released on July 17, 1998, two years before the NTSB's Final Report.
-In it, Donaldson stated that TWA 800 was struck by two missiles, fired from the water, most likely as a terrorist attack, and subsequently the FBI and NTSB conspired to cover up this fact due to political pressure.
+Commander William S. Donaldson (US Navy, retired), an aviation accident analyst, formed the Associated Retired Aviation Professionals (ARAP) group to investigate the TWA 800 disaster.
+On July 17, 1998 - two years before the NTSB released its Final Report - ARAP issued its own "Interim Report on the Crash of TWA Flight 800 and the Actions of the NTSB and the FBI" which became known as The Donaldson Report.
+In it, ARAP asserted that two missiles fired from the sea had struck TWA 800, most likely as a terrorist attack, and that the FBI and NTSB conspired to cover up this attack due to political pressure.

-Donaldson disputed the CWT fuel-air vapor explosion scenario, stating that "In the history of aviation, there has never been an in-flight explosion in any Boeing airliner of a Jet-A kerosene fuel vapor/air mixture in any tank, caused by mechanical failure."
-Eyewitness, debris field, metallurgical, and victim injury evidence were all cited by Donaldson as proof of the missile-attack scenario.
-Donaldson acknowledged James Sanders' theory of an accidental shoot-down, and did not rule out U.S. Navy involvement; however, he viewed circumstantial evidence of a terrorist attack "more compelling".
+The Donaldson Report disputed the CWT fuel-air vapor explosion scenario, stating: "In the history of aviation, there has never been an in-flight explosion in any Boeing airliner of a Jet-A kerosene fuel vapor/air mixture in any tank, caused by mechanical failure."

+The report cited eyewitness, debris field, metallurgical, and victim injury evidence as proof of the missile-attack scenario.
+The report acknowledged James Sanders' theory of an accidental military shoot-down, and did not rule out U.S. Navy involvement; however, he viewed circumstantial evidence of a terrorist attack "more compelling".

+Missile attacks against civilian flights in 1994 and 1998 may have influenced the Donaldson Report, as did the bestselling 1996 novel Executive Orders by Tom Clancy which describes an attack similar to the theory proposed by Sanders in 1997.

-Much of the report dealt with Donaldson's assertions of a conspired cover-up by the FBI and NTSB, in co-operation with the Justice Department.
-Donaldson believed that the Clinton Administration wanted to hide the actual cause of the crash for political reasons, specifically the upcoming presidential elections.
-Donaldson concluded his report with the request that Congress hold Congressional hearings into the crash and/or request that the Justice Department appoint an Independent Counsel to investigate (neither of which happened).
+Much of the Donaldson Report dealt with assertions of a conspiratorial cover-up by the FBI and NTSB, abetted the US Department of Justice.
+Donaldson asserted that the Clinton Administration hid the true cause of the disaster for political reasons such as the pending presidential elections.
+The Donaldson Report concludes by requesting Congressional hearings into the crash and an Independent Counsel investigation.
+NTSB Chair James Hall had testified before the Aviation Subcommittee, addressing six popular but discredited theories in the week before the Donaldson Report.

-Donaldson received support and funding from the advocacy group Accuracy in Media, which promoted his views.
-He died in 2001 of a brain tumor; the ARAP Web site is still active.
+Commander Donaldson received support and funding from the advocacy group Accuracy in Media which promoted his views.
+He died in 2001 of a brain tumor; his supporters continued to engage with the government until 2008.